 On the other end, if you use a small air purifier, like a desktop model, to clean a large room, this won’t work either.
 It will only let polluted air stay in your room.

-Tip #6 Place the Air Purifier Where There are More Dust
+#6 Place the Air Purifier Close to Common Pollutants

 Your cat litter box can be one of the sources of your home pollution as it gases out foul odors.
 Some other spaces which emit unpleasant smells could be smoking areas, near the comfort room or your dining area.